“If a man hasn’t found something he is willing to die for, he isn’t fit to live.”

 James House aims to assist those families which have fallen through the cracks and receive no assistance from the government (both locally and nationally).

-To date we have funded equipment and currently we are paying for a youth worker.
+To date we have funded equipment and a youth worker.

 Introduced to us by one of our clients this is a project managed by George.